kranthivp/Server_Log_File/README.md

 step 5:-  Ensured the extracted data is in structured format suitable for database insertion.

-Step 6:-  Format of the date is converted into a standard format (e.g., YYYY-MM-DD HH:MM:SS).
+Step 6:-  Format of the date is converted into a standard format (e.g., YYYY-MM-DD).

 Step 7:-  Pymongo installation